-Recipes and Cooking Katrinas Bacon-Laced Chocolate Cake 5.0 (2) Yes, you read that correctly.
+Recipes and Cooking Katrinas Bacon-Laced Chocolate Cake 5.0 (2) Add your rating & review Yes, you read that correctly.
 Bacon and chocolate -- everyone's favorite indulgences -- together at last.
 It's a perfectly decadent combination, and an ideal cake for a dad's birthday bash!
 The chopped bacon goes in the frosting, not the cake, so leave it out if you want a vegetarian-friendly dessert.
 By BHG Test Kitchen BHG Test Kitchen The Better Homes & Gardens Test Kitchen has been in continuous operation for nearly 100 years, developing and testing practical, reliable recipes that readers can enjoy at home.
 The Test Kitchen team includes culinary specialists, food stylists, registered and licensed nutritionists, and other experts with Bachelor of Science degrees in food science, food and nutrition, or culinary arts.
 Together, the team tests more than 2,500 recipes, produces more than 2,500 food images, and creates more than 1,000 food videos each year in the state-of-the-art test kitchen.
 Learn about BHG's Editorial Process Published on September 1, 2011 Print Rate It Share Share Tweet Pin Email Photo: Andy Lyons Prep Time: 45 mins Bake Time: 30 mins Freeze Time: 30 mins Total Time: 1 hrs 45 mins Servings: 16 Jump to Nutrition Facts Ingredients 1 cup unsweetened cocoa powder 1 ½ cup boiling water 2 ¾ cup all-purpose flour 2 teaspoon baking soda ½ teaspoon baking powder ½ teaspoon salt 2 vanilla beans 1 cup butter, softened 2 cup sugar 1 teaspoon pure vanilla extract 4 eggs 5 slices bacon 12 ounce 62% to 65% dark chocolate bar, chopped 2 cup whipping cream 5 drops liquid smoke Edible rose petals (optional) Directions Preheat oven to 350°F. Generously butter and flour two 8x2-inch round cake pans (if cake pans are 8x1-1/2-inch, make three layers or use two 9x1-1/2-inch layers); set aside.
 Place cocoa powder in a large bowl; gradually add boiling water, whisking until thoroughly combined.
 Set aside to cool.
 In a medium bowl sift together flour, baking soda, baking powder, and salt.
 Finely chop whole vanilla beans (or process in food processor until fine).
 In a large mixing bowl beat butter, sugar, vanilla beans, and pure vanilla on medium-high until well combined.
 Beat in eggs, one by one, until light and fluffy, about 5 minutes, scraping down sides of bowl often.
 Add the sifted dry ingredients in fourths, alternating with cocoa liquid.
 Stir slowly to prevent splatter.
 Scrape sides of bowl.
 Beat on low about 3 minutes or just until combined.
 Pour batter into prepared baking pans, filling each about two-thirds full.
 Bake for 30 to 35 minutes or until the center is just barely set.
 Be careful not to over-bake; cake should slightly resist the pressure of your finger.
 Let cakes rest for 10 minutes, then remove from pans.
 Completely cool cakes on a wire racks.
 Meanwhile, in a large skillet cook bacon until crisp.
 Reserve 1 tablespoon bacon drippings to use in Chocolate Frosting, if desired.
 Drain bacon on paper towels.
 Finely chop enough bacon to equal 1/3 cup.
 Set aside.
 For the Chocolate Frosting, chop chocolate and place in a large bowl.
 In a small saucepan, bring 1-1/2 cups of the whipping cream just to boiling; pour over chocolate then add bacon drippings and liquid smoke.
 Whisk until smooth.
 Add remaining 1/2 cup cold cream; whisk to combine.
 Place in freezer for 30 minutes, whisking occasionally until spreadable.
 (Watch closely the last 10 minutes; frosting should remain glossy.)
 Stir the chopped cooked bacon into 1/2 cup of the frosting, if desired.
 Set aside.
 Place one cake layer on a plate; spread with the 1/2 cup frosting with bacon.
 Layer with a second cake.
 Spread top and sides with remaining Chocolate Frosting.
 Cover and refrigerate.
 Before serving, let cake stand at room temperature for 30 minutes.
 Top with rose petals.
 Rate it Print Nutrition Facts (per serving) 556 Calories 35g Fat 57g Carbs 8g Protein Show Full Nutrition Label Hide Full Nutrition Label Nutrition Facts Servings Per Recipe 16 Calories 556 % Daily Value * Total Fat 35g 45% Saturated Fat 20g 100% Cholesterol 129mg 43% Sodium 421mg 18% Total Carbohydrate 57g 21% Total Sugars 33g Protein 8g Calcium 60.6mg 5% Iron 3.2mg 18% Potassium 279mg 6% Folate, total 48.4mcg Vitamin B-12 0.3mcg Vitamin B-6 0.1mg *The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.